saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Naming convention :  fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

 ### Naming convention
-- var/val and function names : use camel casing and an initial lowercase, for eg. playerName
+- var/val and function names : Use camel casing and an initial lowercase, for eg. playerName
-- Compile time constants : fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.
+- Compile time constants : Fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

+# Functions in Kotlin
+- The function parameters are always read-only – they do not support reassignment within the function body.
+- Function parameters and local variables exist within the scope of the function body and cease to exist once the function completes.

-## Functions, properties and local variables naming conventions
+### Functions, properties and local variables naming conventions
 - Start with a lower case letter and use the camel case and no underscores, for eg. `processDeclarations`.
 - Names for `backing properties` start with underscore.
 - Exception: Factory functions used to create instances of classes can have the same name as the abstract return type.